Expanded Text source: provided by NCRP

-Although most of the Abazinians of Russia and Georgia are Christians, those in Turkey are Muslims.
+Most Abazinians are Sunni Muslims.
 Islam is a religion of works based on five basic "pillars," or requirements.
 Muslims must affirm that "there is no god but Allah, and Mohammed is his prophet."
 They must pray five times a day, facing Mecca, Islam's holy city.
 They are also required to give alms to the poor, fast during the month of Ramadan, and try to make at least one pilgrimage to Mecca in their lifetime.

 What are their needs?

 The Abazinians of Turkey desperately need to hear of Jesus as Savior.
 Turkey is officially a secular state with only a limited amount of religious freedom.
 Therefore, Christians are not completely free to share their faith.
 Fervent intercession is required to break Satan's hold on the Abazinians.

 * Ask the Lord to call Christian Abazinians from Russia and Georgia to share Christ with their brothers in Turkey.

 * Ask the Lord to soften the hearts of Turkey's governmental leaders towards the preaching of the Gospel.

 * Ask the Lord to save key leaders among the Abazinians who will boldly declare the Gospel.

 * Pray that Christian literature and media will be made available to the Abazinians.

 * Ask God to raise up intercessors who will stand in the gap for the Abazinians.

 * Pray that strong local churches will be raised up among the Abazinians.